Clay Regazzoni: Early racing and Formula Three

 Regazzoni first started competing in car races in 1963, at the comparatively late age of 24.
-Many of his early motorsport experiences were across the border in Italy, Switzerland having banned motor racing following the horrific accident at the 1955 24 Hours of Le Mans race.
+Many of his early motorsport experiences were across the border in Italy due to Switzerland having banned motor racing following the accident at the 1955 24 Hours of Le Mans race.
 His first outings were in his own Austin-Healey Sprite, with which he took two podium finishes from only his first three races.
 This instant success encouraged Regazzoni to move up to a Mini Cooper for the 1964 club racing season.

-1965 saw Clay Regazzoni behind the wheel of an open-wheeled car for the first time, as he entered the European Formula Three championship with a Brabham.
+1965 saw Regazzoni behind the wheel of an open-wheeled car for the first time, as he entered the European Formula Three championship with a Brabham.
 This first season brought moderate success, and improving form during 1966 (this time driving a De Tomaso) brought him to the attention of ambitious Italian constructor Tecno.
 Tecno offered Regazzoni the use of one of their F3 chassis for 1967, where his reliable, fast performances earned him the offer of a works Tecno drive in Formula Two for the following year.
 Despite this, Regazzoni continued to drive in Formula Three events during 1968 and, not for the last time, was lucky to survive a major accident.
 Exiting the chicane during the Monaco Grand Prix Formula 3 support race, Regazzoni lost control of his car and collided heavily with the crash barrier.
 The diminutive size of the Formula 3 machine allowed it to pass under the rail, the sharp metal edge of the Armco slicing across the top of the open cockpit.
 Regazzoni managed to duck down low enough in the driving seat for the rail to pass above him, missing his head by a tiny margin.
 The car eventually came to a halt when the roll hoop, behind Regazzoni's head and significantly lower than the top of his helmet, wedged itself underneath the barrier.